-First then, we take the profane character, the man who sets religion at nothing all together; he is at home in everything that is ungodly, everything that is unhallowed, and he despises, in general terms and in a general way, religion altogether.
-And if I'm speaking to such now, I say, little do you think what you are doing; you are despising your own soul, you are despising your Maker, you are despising Jesus Christ, you are despising the Bible, you are despising everything, and your language is, away with religion; I do not want to be troubled about religion.
-Now you are ripening for judgment, you are ripening for destruction; every day set you farther and farther from God, every day increases the magnitude of your guilt, every day increases the intensity of God's wrath against you, every day makes hell hotter and hotter for you, every day makes a sentence which must be passed upon you more and more tremendous; therefore happy are you, a profane man, if you should be convinced of what you are doing, and tremble at yourself, and tremble at your position, and hear the word of the Lord say, "Let the wicked forsake his way, and the unrighteous man his thoughts, and let him return unto the Lord, and he will have mercy upon him; and to our God, for he will abundantly pardon."
-Dying then, as you are, you will be fearfully ripened for eternal judgment, and that judgment must overcome you, and that before long.
+First, then, we take the profane character, the man who sets religion at nought altogether; he is at home in everything that is ungodly, everything that is unhallowed, and he despises, in general terms and in a general way, religion altogether.
+And if I am speaking to such now, I say, little do you think what you are doing; you are despising your own soul, you are despising your Maker, you are despising Jesus Christ, you are despising the Bible, you are despising everything, and your language is, away with religion; I do not want to be troubled about religion.
+Now you are ripening for judgment, you are ripening for destruction; every day sets you further and further from God, every day increases the magnitude of your guilt, every day increases the intensity of God's wrath against you, every day makes hell hotter and hotter for you, every day makes the sentence which must be passed upon you more and more tremendous; therefore happy for thee, oh profane man, if thou shouldest be convinced of what thou art doing, and tremble at thyself, and tremble at thy position, and hear the word of the Lord say, 'Let the wicked forsake his way, and the unrighteous man his thoughts, and let him return unto the Lord, and he will have mercy upon him; and to our God, for he will abundantly pardon.'
+Dying then, as thou art, thou wilt be fearfully ripened for eternal judgment, and that judgment must overtake thee, and that ere long.